 Cognitive Behavioral Therapy is therefore centered on changing an individual’s thoughts, as right thinking will lead to right emotions and actions.
 Change is accomplished through a variety of interventions aimed at “cognitive restructuring.”
 A therapist may use a variety of cognitive exercises (homework is often utilized) and behavioral exercises (exposure therapy for example) to accomplish this task.
 While beliefs may be stubborn and require effort to change, a dedicated individual can accomplish this with the help of his collaborating therapist.3For a helpful summary of Cognitive Behavioral Therapy, see Judith Beck, Cognitive Behavioral Therapy: Basics and Beyond (New York: Gulliford Press, 1995).

 There is biblical support for the idea that interpretations are foundational for much human distress.
-Paul argues in 1 Thess 4:13 that Christians do not grieve as those without hope.
+Paul argues in 1 Thessalonians 4:13 that Christians do not grieve as those without hope.
 The cognitive content of resurrection in Christ modifies the manner in which Christians perceive the event of death.
-Similarly, Christians are to interpret potentially frightening situations in light of the sovereign care of God (Phil 4:6-7).
-Paul urges the believers in Rome to be transformed by the renewing of their minds (Rom 12:2).
+Similarly, Christians are to interpret potentially frightening situations in light of the sovereign care of God (Philippians 4:6-7).
+Paul urges the believers in Rome to be transformed by the renewing of their minds (Romans 12:2).
 Thus, the Bible clearly establishes that changing in thinking is essential to human transformation.

 At this moment our anthropology is tested.
 There is textual support for the idea that right thinking leads to right actions and feelings.
 However, is there a one-to-one correlation between thinking and action?
 Biblical Counseling diverges from CBT (and Christian variants of CBT) at this point.
 While the Scriptures clearly draw a connection between thinking and living, it does not then follow that cognition is the most important function of the human heart.